Please meet our Butterfly team which came together with years of flight experience:

 Paul has over 10,000 flight hours in a variety of aircraft, with instructor-level expertise in the Bell models 429, 407, 206, 205, Airbus EC145/H145, H130, Pilatus PC-12 and Cessna Columbia 400 aircraft.
 Paul’s professional emphasis is the development of tailored operational procedures, focused crew training and flight operations quality assurance programs aimed to contain the most significant helicopter risk factors and eliminate accidents.
 He is active in heliport design, construction and helicopter-specific IFR infrastructure development.

 Dr. Steven Ungerleider has been in the sport psych/medicine field for nearly 4 decades.
 He continues to serve with the United States Olympic Committee, the IOC, and the International Paralympic Committee.
-His five books and two films have earned him Oscar and Emmy Award nominations.
+His six books and two films have earned him Oscar and Emmy Award nominations.
 He started Butterfly Aviation LLC in 2015; with a model for outreach and service to the Northern California support network.
 His model is a non-profit service organization, donating proceeds to several agencies that are in need.

 CFII & AGI teaching certificates

 Sean is the 135 Director of Operations and has operational control for all passenger carrying flights conducted by Butterfly Aviation.